AttorneyOnline/tsuserver3/README.md

 ## License

-This server is licensed under the GPLv3 license.
+This server is licensed under the AGPLv3 license.
+In short, if you use a modified version of tsuserver3, you *must* distribute its source licensed under the AGPLv3 as well, and notify your users where the modified source may be found.
+The main difference between the AGPL and the GPL is that for the AGPL, network use counts as distribution.
+If you do not accept these terms, you should use [serverD](https://github.com/Attorney-Online-Engineering-Task-Force/serverD), which uses GPL rather than AGPL.

 See the [LICENSE](LICENSE.md) file for more information.